zacx-z/ChipLisp/README.md

 10
 ```

-Define a recursive macro, which is more complex:
+Define a similar recursive macro, which is more complex:
 ```lisp
 (defmacro plus-all args
     (if (cdr args)